 Top Tip: sometimes something odd, like a picture, will appear in your Table of Contents.
 If this happens it means that that picture has a style applied to it.
 Navigate to the picture, select it and apply the Normal style to it.
 Update your Table of Contents and the picture should disappear.

 Don’t forget to:

-- update all your fields: Table of Contents, Table of Figures
+- update all your fields: Table of Contents, Table of Figures and Bibliography

 - do a final check of all your spelling & grammar

 - do a final check on all spacing (vertical & horizontal)